BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Min/Max Entries Per Game

-Minimum Entries
+> Minimum Entries
+{.is-info}

 The minimum number of entries that a Tournament must have in order to start.
-This is typically tied to the number of prizes available or the Guaranteed prize on offer.
+This value should take into account the number of prizes available or the Guaranteed prizes.

-Maximum Entries
+> Maximum Entries
+{.is-info}

 The total number of entries avaialble for sale in game.
 In instant games the max and min are the same since Instant Games always start when all entries are sold.